 The World of Work Project View

-Coaching models of this type can be powerful, but we wouldn’t recommend anyone new to coaching looking to coach this way in the workplace.
+Coaching models like the ABCDE coaching model can be powerful, but we wouldn’t recommend anyone new to coaching looking to coach this way in the workplace.
 We would, though, recommend having discussions about the relationship between triggering events, personal beliefs and consequences to help people understand that their underlying beliefs affect how they think about and respond to events.

 Replacing unhelpful beliefs with helpful ones though this type of coaching is much more transformative and longer-lasting than solution focused coaching, but it takes more skill to deliver.
 It also requires coachees who are ready and willing to change.